philipmw/eth-staking-on-aws/README.md

 ## Setup for Execution Client (Erigon)

+On `t4g.xlarge` with its 16 GB RAM, add 8 GB of swap.

 [Install Go from the web site.](https://go.dev/doc/install), because the version in Fedora repositories (1.16.x) is too old for Erigon.
 Get the `go1.18.3.linux-arm64.tar.gz` binary.

 Follow [Erigon setup instructions](https://github.com/ledgerwatch/erigon#getting-started).
+Copy the binary to the data directory: `/mnt/erigon-datadir/erigon`.

 ### attach Erigon data directory